shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 ### Retention period

-Depending on the level of granularity, the data collected by Xandr are stored for a specific period of time.
+Depending on the level of granularity, the data collected by Microsoft Advertising are stored for a specific period of time.
 See [Availability of Reporting Data](availability-of-reporting-data.md) for more information.

 ### Changes in the Description of Methodology

-Major changes to the methodology can be communicated to clients through Xandr product communication mailing lists.
+Major changes to the methodology can be communicated to clients through Microsoft Advertising product communication mailing lists.